scala-ide/docs/dev/building/building.rst

-If the build was successful you will end up with a right update-site - it contains the local changes you made in the scala compiler.
+If the build was successful you will end up with a right update-site - it contains the local changes you made in the Scala compiler.

 .. note::

-	If you get weird errors about missing methods, then you are probably mixing scala versions in the scripts and the pluign.
-Before starting the new instance of Eclipse (with your version of the Scala plugin) make sure that no errors occurred.
+	If you get weird errors about missing methods, then you are probably mixing Scala versions in the scripts and the plug-in.
+Before starting the new instance of Eclipse (with your version of the Scala plug-in) make sure that no errors occurred.